The Mathematical Sciences Programme

 2. Can I choose not to do the Final Year Project or an Internship?

-The Double Major programme in Mathematical Sciences and Economics, however, requires a Final Year Project.
+However, the Double Major programme in Mathematical Sciences and Economics does require a Final Year Project.

 3. How do I choose between Final Year Project and Internship?